Off-Road Navigation via Implicit Neural Representation of Terrain Traversability: Proposed Method

 \section{Proposed Method}

-Given an RGB image and a LiDAR point cloud from onboard sensors, the task is to infer continuous terrain attributes over a local region $[x_{\min},x_{\max}]\times[y_{\min},y_{\max}]$ in the vehicle frame and use them to navigate to goals provided by some higher-level planner (which we assume to be given).
+Given an RGB image and a LiDAR point cloud from onboard sensors, the task is to infer continuous terrain attributes {(e.g., elevation and slope)} over a local region $[x_{\min},x_{\max}]\times[y_{\min},y_{\max}]$ in the vehicle frame and use them to navigate to goals provided by some higher-level planner (which we assume to be given).

-\subsection{{\bf Learning Implicit Representations}}
+\subsection{{Learning Implicit Representations}}

-We train a DNN that maps the image and point cloud to traversability-relevant terrain properties.
-The network consists of a shared encoder that fuses the inputs into a bird’s-eye-view (BEV) feature plane, followed by multiple decoders.
-Each decoder takes a query point and its corresponding BEV feature and outputs a continuous-valued terrain property (e.g., maximum ground elevation).
-Unlike prior work (e.g. \cite{gasparino2024wayfaster,cai2024evora,frey2024roadrunner}), which predicts fixed-resolution grid maps, our implicit formulation yields lightweight decoders, faster inference (Fig.~\ref{fig:decoder_inference_time_vs_query_point_size}), and direct access to spatial gradients for trajectory optimization.
+We train a DNN that maps images and point clouds to traversability-relevant terrain properties.
+A shared encoder fuses inputs into a BEV feature plane, and query-based decoders output continuous terrain attributes at arbitrary locations (Fig.~\ref{fig:system_diagram}).
+Unlike fixed-grid predictors \cite{gasparino2024wayfaster,cai2024evora,frey2024roadrunner}, our implicit formulation uses lightweight decoders and provides spatial gradients for trajectory optimization.